 Nearly all websites, email portals, and social networks record users' IP addresses.
 This data can taken by authorities and used to trace the identity of anyone posting on forums, sending emails, or watching videos on a tube site.
 To keep one's real identity hidden, a VPN service handily shows a different IP address to websites.
 VPN services are essential tools for anyone sending or receiving sensitive information.
 Journalists, corporate whistleblowers, and political informants need to use VPNs.
 Don't get caught sending your Wikileaks documents unencrypted from your home IP address!

 Tyrants and dictators thrive on controlling information within their countries.
 Regimes that can't survive on merit will protect their power with deception protected by censorship.
-Paranoid regimes will block social networks, impede electronic business activity, and limit access to all sorts of person-to-person discourse the internet.
+It starts with a pundit saying, "Don't look at the vulgar memes on Republigaffe.com."
+It ends with writers and journalists being disappeared.
+Paranoid regimes will block social networks, impede electronic business activity, and restrivt all sorts of person-to-person discourse the internet.
 VPNs enable escape and evasion of censorship.

 Some media sites, government services, and financial institutions block access from foreign internet users.
 To use these sites, one must have an IP address within the country.
 Internet TV sites like Hulu.com don't work for overseas users unless they connect through a VPN.
 Some search engines also filter content based on the user's country.
 Getting true, uncensored search engine results often requires using a VPN.
 A VPN will provide encrypted, censor-proof connections through desirable in-country IP addresses.